M

 Exercise

 These dogs need a lot of exercise each day.
 They do best when they get to walk at least 14 miles each week, so don’t bring home a Mountain Feist unless you enjoy going for long walks or hikes each day.
-In addition to taking your pup for long walks, you can also give your dog playtime in a fenced-in back yard.
+In addition to taking your pup for long walks, you can also give your dog playtime in a fenced-in backyard.
 These dogs were bred to be hunting dogs, and bringing your dog hunting with you can also help him or her meet exercise requirements.

 Puppies

 Before bringing home a new puppy, make sure that you’re ready to commit to giving the dog the exercise it needs.
-This is a very high energy breed, and without proper exercise, dogs can become bored and destructive.
+This is a very high-energy breed, and without proper exercise, dogs can become bored and destructive.

 Children

 If these dogs get proper training, they can do very well with children.
 They have a very playful and affectionate personality.
-However, they are a very active breed, so they may do better in a home with older children that won’t be injured accidentally.
+However, they are a very active breed, so they may do better in a home with older children who won’t be injured accidentally.
 Always take care to supervise children around a Mountain Feist or any other dog breed.

 Dogs similar to Mountain Feist